Where can the sessions take place?

 - Sensory Exploring & Games – exploring a natural space through sound, smell and sight

 - Exploring Wildlife – finding and learning about the plants, trees and insects that can be found on a site

 - Creating a natural mosaic – using plants and natural materials to create a paper based mosaic

 Who will lead the sessions?

-Sessions will be run by Jon Attwood and Ben Carpenter – local parents who both have a wealth of experience as forest school and outdoors leaders and want to support more children learning and exploring outdoors.
-Ideally they are also run involving your teaching staff allowing the class to be split into 3 groups rotating as a carousel – this will give groups more support and enable us to explore a wider range of activity and also more challenging activities.
+Sessions will be run by Jon Attwood and Jon Withers – outdoor leaders who both have a wealth of experience as forest school and outdoors.
+Ideally the sessions are also run involving your teaching staff allowing the class to be split into 3 groups rotating as a carousel – this will give groups more support and enable us to explore a wider range of activity and also more challenging activities.
 School staff will be given guidance and materials to lead an activity they are comfortable with.
 If this is not possible then the group can be split into 2 groups.
 Sessions can also be offered for multiple groups even up to the whole school.

 How will the sessions be structured?